 The Park and its Uses:

 The waters of STXEEMP envelope the eastern tip of St. Croix and includes 60 square miles of water along 17 miles of shoreline.
 The boundaries of the Park extend from the high-water mark of the beach to the 3 mile territorial limit, Habitats include seagrass beds, coral reefs, and sandy bottom.
 The management plan for the park was developed by The Nature Conservancy (as a paid agent of the VI Government) in a collaborative effort with local fishermen and dive operators, professionals at local and national universities, and local and federal agencies.
 The Park is zoned for multiple uses to accommodate a variety of users while protecting vulnerable and valuable habitats.
-For those that are not familiar with the different zones and what they mean, here is map and descriptions of the different zones:
+For those that are not familiar with the different zones and what they mean, here is map and descriptions of the zones:

-- Recreation Zone: Provides areas for snorkeling, diving with a flag, boating, personal watercraft use, and hook-and-line fishing from the shore.
+- Recreational Zone: Provides areas for snorkeling, diving with a flag, boating, personal watercraft use, and hook-and-line fishing from the shore.
 Marine Park permits may also be issued for catch-and-release guide fishing and cast-net bait fishing.
 All other traditional fishing is prohibited.

 - No Take Zone: Designed to protect the near-shore environments and encompass large, contiguous, diverse habitats.
-All fishing, extraction and use of personal watercrafts is prohibited.
+All fishing, extraction and use of personal watercraft is prohibited.
 Diving with a flag, snorkeling, and transit in a boat are all permitted.

 - Open Zone: Open to activities except for those that could injure coral or live rock or alter the seabed.